Understanding your advising team

 Your college advisor (based in CSE Student Services) is your primary advising contact before you're admitted to your major, especially in your first and second years.
 They can help you:

-• Navigate the transition to college.
+• Navigate the transition to college

-• Explore majors and choose courses.
+• Explore majors and choose courses

-• Understand your APAS (degree progress report).
+• Understand your APAS (degree progress report)

-• Navigate university policies and procedures.
+• Navigate university policies and procedures

-• Connect with campus resources like tutoring, career services, and mental health support.
+• Connect with campus resources like tutoring, career services, and mental health support

-• Build academic skills like time management and study strategies.
+• Build academic skills like time management and study strategies

 They also remain a helpful resource after you're admitted to your major, particularly for questions about:

-• Liberal education requirements.
+• Liberal education requirements

-• University or college policies.
+• University or college policies

-• Petitions, forms, and academic standing.
+• Petitions, forms, and academic standing

-• Referrals to college and campus resources.
+• Referrals to college and campus resources

-In some majors, you’ll transition to a departmental college adviser once you’re admitted to your major.
-These are professional advisers based in your department who can support you with:
+In some majors, you will transition to a departmental college advisor once you are admitted to your major.
+This professional advisor is based in your department and serves as your primary advising contact, combining the responsibilities of a college advisor with major-specific advising.

 • Major-specific academic planning and course selection